ILIAS-TechnicalBoard/ILIAS/docs/development/accessibility-process.md

       automate a part of testing
     * provides feedback on quality and coverage of the accessibility test suite to the Test Case Author for Accessibility
-    * analyses the the reports of the External Beta Accessibility Assessment and prepares issue reports based on the report and our accessibility guidelines
-    * has a sound understanding of accessibility and can be consulted by developers on accessibility issues

 * Test Case Author for Accessibility
-    * prepares, organises and writes test cases of the Accessibility Test Suite
+    * prepares, organises and writes test cases of the Accessibility Test Suite according to rules in KS-entries, FW-entries and objectively testable requirements in accessibility guidelines
     * supports Community Tester for Accessibility, improves cases upon feedback from community tester or developer
     * analyses Accessibility Assessment Reports.
-Reviews Test Suite in the light of said report and makes changes accordingly.
-Supports Community in preparing tickets based on Accessibility Assessment Reports
+Reviews Test Suite in the light of said report and makes changes accordingly
-    * has sound understanding of accessibility and can be consulted by developers on accessibility issue
+    * has sound understanding of accessibility
+    * is recruited and appointed by the UI/UX/A11y expert group
-    * works in close coordination with/or is member of the UI/UX/A11y expert group
+    * works in close coordination with or is member of the UI/UX/A11y expert group

 * [Chair SIG Accessibility](https://docu.ilias.de/goto_docu_grp_6949.html)
     * Role requirements are described in [Rules of Procedure](https://docu.ilias.de/goto_docu_cat_3773.html)